-Donald Maurice focuses his practice focuses primarily on representing consumer and commercial financial services companies, including financial asset buyers and sellers, depository institutions, third-party debt collectors, and other financial services providers.
+Donald Maurice focuses his practice primarily on representing consumer and commercial financial services companies, including financial asset buyers and sellers, depository institutions, third-party debt collectors, and other financial services providers.

 Don successfully litigates for the financial services industry in both state and federal courts.
 He has provided defense in both individual and class action claims brought under the Truth in Lending Act, Equal Credit Opportunity Act, Fair Debt Collection Practices Act, Telephone Consumer Protection Act, Fair Credit Reporting Act and various state consumer protection laws.